pkostadinovv/FallDetectionSafetySystem/README.md

-# Posture Classifier: Standing vs Lying
+# Fall Detection System/Posture Classifier: Standing vs Lying

 This system scans images and detects key joints in the human body by utilizing [MediaPipe](https://developers.google.com/mediapipe) – an open-source, cross-platform framework by Google.
 Then it applies geometric heuristics (torso angle and bounding box aspect ratio) to classify whether a person is **lying down** or **standing**.
 The system outputs both a **CSV report** and **annotated images** with bounding boxes and labels.